OCA/stock-logistics-transport/stock_shipment_management/README.rst

  * Tracking Ref.
  * ETD and ETA

- Those informations will be update on all related pickings and loged in the chatter.
+ This information will be updated on all related pickings and logged in the chatter.

 Known issues / Roadmap
 ======================